Wild winds cause air travel chaos in Australia, fan major bushfires

 A Boeing 737 modified for use as a waterbomber was used to fight bushfires around the city of Newcastle, north of Sydney, said the Rural Fire Service.
 The aircraft can carry 15,000 litres (3,960 gallons) of water or fire retardant.

-"(This) was the first operational drop that its done in the world ... it has proven to be effective," Chris Garlick, a spokesman for the NSW Rural Fire Services said.
+"(This) was the first operational drop that its done in the world...it has proven to be effective," Chris Garlick, a spokesman for the NSW Rural Fire Services told Reuters.

 Fires around the popular tourist spot of Port Stephens, nearly 200 km (124 miles) north of Sydney, forced an emergency evacuation of residents.
 There were no reports of injuries or loss of property.
 Emergency workers warned the strong winds threaten to escalate the fires.